© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa 200m east of Howletts is a scheduled monument protected by Historic England under reference 1011809.
 View the official record →

-The Roman villa 200 metres east of Howletts is a Romano-British domestic and agricultural establishment situated in Essex.
+A Roman villa located approximately 200 metres east of Howletts in Essex is a substantial residential complex of Romano-British date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011809.

 Roman villa 200m east of Howletts is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011809.